An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Materials and Methods

-The physical parameters $\mu = 0.1$ m$^3$/s and $\varepsilon = 0.2$ m$^{-1}$ are held constant across all test cases to facilitate direct comparison of dynamical behaviors.
-These values are representative of shallow water wave systems and ensure that the balance between nonlinearity and dispersion falls within the regime where soliton solutions are well-defined~\cite{johnson1997mathematical}.
-The specific choices of soliton amplitudes and positions in each test case are informed by established benchmarks in the soliton literature~\cite{zabusky1965interaction,fornberg1998practical} and are designed to produce qualitatively distinct interaction scenarios within computationally tractable simulation times.
-While these four cases provide comprehensive validation of the \texttt{sangkuriang} solver's core functionality, the implementation supports arbitrary initial conditions through the \texttt{SechProfile}, \texttt{TanhProfile}, \texttt{GaussianProfile}, and \texttt{MultiSoliton} classes, enabling users to investigate alternative scenarios such as soliton generation from non-sech$^2$ initial data, wave packet decomposition, or soliton interactions with continuous wave backgrounds.
+The physical parameters $\mu = 0.1$~m$^3$/s and $\varepsilon = 0.2$~m$^{-1}$ are held constant across all test cases to facilitate direct comparison of dynamical behaviors.
+These values are representative of the weakly nonlinear, weakly dispersive regime characteristic of long gravity waves in shallow coastal waters~\cite{ref-26}, and ensure that the balance between nonlinearity and dispersion falls within the regime where soliton solutions are well-defined.
+The specific choices of soliton amplitudes and positions in each test case are informed by established benchmarks in the soliton literature~\cite{ref-3,ref-20} and are designed to produce qualitatively distinct interaction scenarios within computationally tractable simulation times.
+While these four cases provide comprehensive validation of the \texttt{sangkuriang} solver's core functionality, the implementation supports arbitrary initial conditions through the \texttt{SechProfile}, \texttt{TanhProfile}, \texttt{GaussianProfile}, and \texttt{MultiSoliton} classes, enabling users to investigate alternative scenarios such as soliton generation from non-sech$^2$ initial data, wave packet decomposition, or soliton interactions with continuous wave backgrounds---all of which are relevant to understanding observed oceanic internal wave phenomena~\cite{ref-50,ref-51}.